-Kentucky does not offer a fully portable pension plan, such as a defined contribution plan, as an option for a teacher's mandatory pension plan.
+Maine does not offer a fully portable pension plan, such as a defined contribution plan, as an option for a teacher's mandatory pension plan.
 The only mandatory plan available to a teacher is a defined benefit plan.
-Because teachers in Kentucky do not participate in Social Security, defined benefit plans could be a suitable option among multiple plans.
+Because teachers in Maine do not participate in Social Security, defined benefit plans could be a suitable option among multiple plans.
 However, as the sole option, defined benefit plans severely disadvantage mobile teachers and those who enter the profession later in life.

 Vesting is a key component of defined benefit plans because it guarantees a teacher's eligibility to receive lifetime monthly benefit payments and be fully entitled to all other additional benefits.
 When vested teachers stop working in a particular system, they may leave their funds in the system and later receive benefits when they reach the defined retirement age, or they may withdraw some or all of the funds according to the plan's guidelines.
 Nonvested teachers may only withdraw funds; they may not receive retirement benefits.
-Kentucky's defined benefit plan does not vest until year five.
+Maine's defined benefit plan does not vest until year five.

-Teachers who withdraw their funds when they stop teaching in Kentucky only receive their contributions with medical insurance fund deductions withheld (.75 percent) plus interest earned.
-This means that teachers who withdraw their funds accrue even less in benefits than what they might have earned had they simply put their contributions in basic savings accounts.
-The deduction from the medical insurance fund also indicates that these teachers are required to support retirement medical coverage that they will not receive.
+Teachers who withdraw their funds when they stop teaching in Maine only receive their contributions plus interest.
+This means that teachers who withdraw their funds accrue no benefits beyond what they would have earned had they simply put their contributions in basic savings accounts.
+This may be particularly problematic in light of the fact that teachers leaving the pension system have saved below the level conventionally recommended by retirement advisers for individuals not also contributing to Social Security.
 Furthermore, teachers who remain in the field of education but enter another pension plan (such as in another state) will find it difficult to purchase the time equivalent to their prior employment in the new system because they are not entitled to any employer contribution.